ticketfrei/ticketfrei/README.md

 * Build a tool that deletes wrong toots/tweets on both platforms, would work nicely with a web UI.
 * write the muted people to the db, to easily undo the mutes if necessary.

-## research

-- [x] How to crawl mentions with the mastodon API
-- [x] How to boost people with the mastodon API
-- [x] How to access the twitter API
-- [x] How to crawl mentions with the twitter API
-- [x] How to retweet people with the twitter API

 ## to do

 - [x] Twitter: Crawl mentions